sebastianromerocruz/CS3113-material/lectures/triangle/README.md

 In order:

 1. Clear the colour to our aforementioned initialisation settings
 2. _Now_ we set our model matrix.
-The reason why we do this hear becomes clear if we think about what the model matrix does: it "defines every translation, rotation, and/or scaling applied to an object".
+The reason why we do this here becomes clear if we think about what the model matrix does: it "defines every translation, rotation, and/or scaling applied to an object".
 This is essentially every environmental/physical change done onto an object _every frame_.
 For instance, if you kick a ball in-game, its change in location (translation) is applied _every frame_, not just in its initialisation.
 3. Set up the triangle vertices and draw them using the following 4 commands.
 4. Swap window basically means that whatever changes were rendered from the previous frame, swap them into the current frame.